ILGWU Education Department, Fannia Cohn Photographs

 Documentation of the work of Gus Tyler, who led the merged Education and Political

-Assistant Director Jasper Peyton (5780/086) and Special Projects Coordinator Beverly
+Director Jasper Peyton (5780/086) and Special Projects Coordinator Beverly Shulman

-reports, materials relating to training institutes, seminars, and conferences, and
+materials relating to training institutes, seminars, and conferences, and printed

-records relating to the ILGWU's independent and collaborative education projects,
+relating to the ILGWU's independent and collaborative education projects, including

-including the Worker-Family Education Program, the Joint Union-University Committee
+the Worker-Family Education Program, the Joint Union-University Committee on Labor

-on Labor Education, and the Consortium for Worker Education, as well as numerous
+Education, and the Consortium for Worker Education, as well as numerous trainings,

-trainings, conferences, and seminars.
-Also included in the files are materials from
+conferences, and seminars.
+Also included in the files are materials from local unions

-local unions and regional departments of the ILGWU, files on the Internationals'
+and regional departments of the ILGWU, files on the Internationals' conventions, and

 The Fannia Cohn papers (5780/049) contain correspondence, subject files, speeches,